TEACHING SKIING IN JAPAN

 BUT HOW DOES IT ALL WORK?

-But in a country that is popular with international tourists, many are keen to get back to normal.
+In a country that is popular with international tourists, it’s been great for international travel to get started again.

 In fact, in 2019 Japan welcomed nearly 32 million international travellers – but in 2021 that number dropped to just 250,000.

-It’s great timing for Japanese ski schools planning the winter, and really good news if you’re considering at getting a Visa for a winter season teaching over there…
+So Japanese ski schools are planning a busy winter, which is really good news if you’re considering at getting a Visa for a winter season teaching over there…

 HOW DO I APPLY?